brwarner/uwgdc/content/pages/constitution.md

 The Executive may vote to remove the President.
 The President can not veto this vote.

-If the club is ever without a President, a vote for a new President must be held within two weeks.
+If the club is ever without a President, a vote for a new President by the voting members must be held within two weeks.
 The election process is outlined below.

 If there are ever fewer than two Councillors, the President may appoint Councillors until there are at least two.
 After this new Councillors can only be added by a vote.